backstage/backstage/.changeset/tall-tables-smash.md

 '@backstage/plugin-graphiql': patch
 ---

-Lock the dependency of `@graphiql/toolkit` because of broken release
+Add the dependency `graphql-ws` to fix the latest release of `@graphiql/toolkit` that has a missing dependency